aerisweather/Aeris-iOS-Library/README.md

 ## Installation

-We have in-depth [installation](https://www.aerisweather.com/support/docs/toolkits/aeris-ios-sdk-3/getting-started/installation/) and [setup](https://www.aerisweather.com/support/docs/toolkits/aeris-ios-sdk-3/getting-started/setup/) guides available for you to get started using the Aeris Weather SDK for iOS.
+We have in-depth [installation](https://www.aerisweather.com/support/docs/toolkits/aeris-ios-sdk-3/getting-started/installation/) and [setup](https://www.aerisweather.com/support/docs/toolkits/aeris-ios-sdk-3/getting-started/setup/) guides available for you to get started using the AerisWeather SDK for iOS.

 The following are basic installation instructions to follow to get the SDK integrated with your project based on your desired method.
 Select one of the following methods to integrate the SDK based on your preferred method, but don't use more than one method as that will result in duplicate copies of the SDK and compiler errors.